-When the user selects the active subband, RX/TX frequencies will also switch to Subband Min Freq+12.5 kHz (for example 869.4125 MHz for Subband1).
+When the user selects the active sub-band, RX/TX frequencies will also switch to Sub-band min. freq. +12.5 kHz (for example 869.4125 MHz for Subband1).
+Centre frequency of the highest channel within a sub-band: sub-band upper limit - 12.5 kHz.

 Note.
-The active subband can be selected by using SL command SL&B= or selecting on the programming menu.
-SATEL Configuration Manager (current version 1.4.5) does not support the subband settings yet.
+The active sub-band can be selected by using SL command SL&B= or selecting on the programming menu.
+SATEL Configuration Manager (current version 1.12.3) does not support the sub-band settings yet, neither does LCD.